Around the Wards in Achy Days

 I also observe some Clownfish and Moon Jellyfish, but they seem to be lacking the vibrancy and liveliness that I would expect from these species.
 Clownfish, also known as anemonefish, are typically colourful and active, but these individuals seem dull and listless.
 Moon Jellyfish, with their translucent bells and delicate tentacles, are usually mesmerising, but in this small and crowded tank, their movement looks slow and somewhat lifeless.

 As I walk through the animal exhibit, I am startled by a group of common squirrel monkeys in cages.
-Seeing these animals in such small enclosures fills me with a surge of sadness, and I can’t help but feel empathy for all of the animals here, even the fish, who seem to be exhibiting signs of depression.
+Seeing these animals in such small enclosures fills me with a surge of sadness, and I feel empathy for all of the animals here, even the fish, who seem to be exhibiting signs of depression.

 Squirrel monkeys are social animals that live in large groups in the wild, and they are adapted to living in the rainforests of Central and South America.
 Because of their natural climbing abilities and long tails, squirrel monkeys are well-equipped to move through the trees in their rainforest habitat.
 However, one common squirrel monkey, oddly named Ryan, seems particularly drawn to me, pleading with me through its body language to let it out.